mooreryan/divnet-rs/docs/input_output_files.md

 ### Sample data

 The sample data file is a little weird looking, I will admit.
 It is basically the output of the R function `model.matrix`.
 It converts your dummy variables to 0 and 1.

+_**Important note**: the order of the samples in the sample data file has to match with the order of the samples in the count table file.
+This is not ideal, but currently that's how it works :/_

 #### A simple example

 In this case, there is only one covariate: `snazzy`.
 Here, I have labeled it as `snazzyyes` indicating that samples with a `1` are snazzy (i.e., positive for condition `snazzy`) and samples with a `0` are not snazzy (negative for condition `snazzy`).
 So `s1` is snazzy, but `s2` and `s3` are NOT snazzy.

 ```csv
 sample,snazzyyes